dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

 Often people write `ON_CALL`s in the mock object's constructor or `SetUp()`, as the default behavior rarely changes from test to test.
 Then in the test body they set the expectations, which are often different for each test.
-Having an `ON_CALL` in the set-up part of a test doesn't mean that the calls are expected.
+Having an `ON_CALL` in the set-up part of a test doesn'type mean that the calls are expected.
 If there's no `EXPECT_CALL` and the method is called, it's possibly an error.
 If we quietly let the call go through without notifying the user, bugs may creep in unnoticed.